ow/owen-home/README.md

 ## License

 Feel free to use my theme, but please do not use my images, logo or other copy on your own site.
 This is built on top of Jekyll, Bootstrap 4, and my own custom CSS.
+To change things around, just start in main.scss, and tweak the brand colors there.